Phone call between WNBA’s Griner and wife being rescheduled

-White House press secretary Karine Jean-Pierre told reporters that the State Department was working to arrange a new call but did not say when that would be.
-State Department spokesman Ned Price said the call could not be completed because of a “logistical error” that officials have worked quickly to fix so that a new call can take place.
+State Department spokesman Ned Price said the original call last weekend could not be completed because of a logistical error that officials have worked quickly to fix so that a new call can take place.
+The State Department and White House did not offer a date for the rescheduled call.

+”It was a mistake.
+It is a mistake that we have worked to rectify,” Price told reporters Tuesday. ”The call has been rescheduled and will take place in relatively short order.”

 Griner was to have spoken with her wife Cherelle on Saturday, the couple’s fourth anniversary, for the first time since her arrest in Russia in mid-February.
 The call was to have been routed through the American embassy in Russia, which was to have patched the conversation through.